 What Do You Gain From Your Pain?
 Let It Go

-Believe it or not, you gain from your pain!
-We sometimes choose ineffective, negative behavior because of the payoffs.
+What?
+You gain from your pain?!
+Yes, we sometimes choose ineffective, negative behavior because of its payoffs or benefits.
 Maybe we believe it is the best choice we can make at the moment.
-We may choose it because, in the past, it may have worked for us to get what we wanted.
+Perhaps we elect to do it because, in the past, it may have worked for us to get what we wanted.
 Or perhaps we saw it working for someone else.
-Finally, we might choose the wrong responses because we’re avoiding doing something more difficult or unpleasant yet more effective.
+Finally, we might choose the wrong actions because we’d rather not do something more difficult or unpleasant, no matter how effective it may be.

 Let It Go Principle 1: Change Has Many Negatives

 You may not be consciously aware of this, but changing in positive ways actually has several disadvantages.
 For example, as you eliminate stress in your life, you may get less attention.
 A calm, deliberate, organized person seems to draw less attention than a tense, unpredictable, somewhat disorganized person.
 Balancing your life and re-evaluating your priorities requires you to take risks.
 Risk is another disadvantage.
 What if your efforts don’t work?
 You must face the unknown, the unpredictable.
 Managing your stress through various techniques may also cost you time and money.

 You may not like or be prepared to deal with what life would offer if things got better.
 You may be afraid of, or unable to accept, a different reality.
 Your current situation may be stressful, upsetting, or painful but it may also be familiar, reliable, and comfortable.
 No matter how painful it may be, believe it or not, stress may be a habit that you’d rather not give up.